Al-Ashraf Musa ibn Adil

-Governor of the Jezireh (1201–1229)
+Governor of the Jazira (1201–1229)

-Portrait of Saladin on a dirham minted under Al-Ashraf Musa in 1215-1216, with obverse legend: "The Victorious King, Righteousness of the World and the Faith, Yusuf ibn Ayyub".
+Portrait of Saladin on a dirham minted under Al-Ashraf Musa in 1215-1216, with obverse legend: "The Victorious King, Righteousness of the World and the Faith, Yusuf ibn Ayyub" and Caliph al-Nasir in the three lines.
 Probable Mayyafariqin mint, dated 1215.
 Similar coins were also minted during Saladin's lifetime.

 The son of Sultan al-Adil I, al-Ashraf was installed by his father in Harran in 1201 as Governor of the Jezireh.
-He continued to rule the region after the death of his father in 1218, until 1229.
+He continued to rule the region after the death of his father in 1218 until 1229.

 Conquest of Khilat

 In 1207, the Shah-Arman was taken over by the Ayyubids, who had long coveted Ahlat.
 The Ayyubids had come to the city at the invitation of people of Ahlat after the last Sökmenli ruler was killed by Tuğrulshah, the ruler (melik) of Erzurum on behalf of the Sultanate of Rum and brother of Sultan Kayqubad I. By 1209 Georgia challenged Ayyubid rule in the Armenian highlands and led a liberation war for south Armenia.
 The Georgian army besieged Khlat.
-In response Ayyubid Sultan al-Adil I assembled and personally led a large army that included the emirs of Homs, Hama, and Baalbek as well as contingents from other Ayyubid principalities to support al-Awhad, emir of Jazira.
+In response, Ayyubid Sultan al-Adil I assembled and personally led a large army that included the emirs of Homs, Hama, and Baalbek as well as contingents from other Ayyubid principalities to support al-Awhad, emir of Jazira.
 During the siege, Georgian general Ivane Mkhargrdzeli accidentally fell into the hands of the al-Awhad on the outskirts of Ahlat.
 Using Ivane as a bargaining chip, al-Awhad agreed to release him in return for a thirty year truce with Georgia, thus ending the immediate Georgian threat to the Ayyubids.
 This brought the struggle for the Armenian lands to a stall, leaving the Lake Van region to the Ayyubids of Damascus.

 During his tenure, he minted some coins with the effigy of Saladin and the legend "The Victorious King, Righteousness of the World and the Faith, Yusuf ibn Ayyub", following the model of earlier coins from the time of Saladin himself.

 His coinage was minted in Mayyafariqin, Sinjar, Akhlat, Erbil, Harran.

-He took the Georgian princess Tamta as one of his wives.
+He took the Tamta, daughter of Ivane Mkhargrdzeli as one of his wives.